A Complete Gili Trawangan Guide: Everything You Need to Know

 sunset gili trawangan (1 of 1)

-Again, Gili T is a bit remote which means that wifi is not going to be reliable on the island.
+Gili T is a bit remote which means that wifi is not going to be reliable on the island.
 Some hotels, hostels and restaurants do have decent connections but the internet will likely cut out throughout the day.
 And power outages are very normal here.
-Because I was working during my last trip to Gili T, I needed to have reliable internet.
-I bought a Telkomsel SIM card in Bali before I caught my fast boat to the Gilis.
-I was able to use it as a hotspot so I could work from my laptop basically anywhere on the island.
-And it really wasn’t all that expensive.

-I was told this would be the most reliable provider on the Gilis because there is a Telkomsel cell tower on mainland Lombok.
+If I need to work and use my phone as a hotspot, I usually buy a Telkomsel SIM card in Bali or Lombok before I get to Gili T. I was told this would be the most reliable provider on the Gilis because there is a Telkomsel cell tower on mainland Lombok.
 The connection was surprisingly good (if a bit slow).
-So it might be worth considering if you have business to conduct during your trip.

 things-to-know-before-visiting-gili-trawangan-2